nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 Examples of possible configurations:

-- Add or remove buttons from the ARender interface
+- Add or remove buttons from the ARender interface,
-- Modify ARender behaviors on specific user actions (like entering a comment when the user clicks on "Enter")
+- Modify ARender behaviors on specific user actions (like entering a comment when the user clicks on "Enter"),
-- Reference a new theme (by creating your custom CSS file)
+- Reference a new theme (by creating your custom CSS file),
+- etc.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Annotations with ARender/arender-customized.png